Guides

 Availability is multiplied by dispatch rates to calculate maximum bid and offer volumes

-Modo Energy analysis shows dispatch rates for battery storage in GB are around 3%, and vary by location.
-The Open Balancing Platform (OBP) programme of works will improve systems in the control room between its launch in December 2023 and when it is fully operational in 2027.
+Modo Energy analysis shows dispatch rates for battery storage in GB are around 7%, and vary by location.
+The Open Balancing Platform (OBP) programme of works will improve systems in the control room between its launch in December 2023 and when it is fully operational by the end of 2027.